top of page

 As the market expands rapidly, more sophisticated tracking concepts could evolve, such as the introduction of a finer time interval granularity (for example, 15- or 60-minute interval products).
 This could be one way to ensure that the purchased renewable energy certificates originate from generation that feed the grid at the exact time of consumption.
 Such a product can be helpful for specific industries or case-studies, such as for the tracking of green hydrogen.

-On the other hand, technical and commercial challenges still waiver on the horizon of finer granularity, such as physical power dispatch rules, national regulations on grid data, or an expected price premium on these certificates.
+On the other hand, technical and commercial challenges are still on the horizon of finer granularity, such as physical power dispatch rules, national regulations on grid data, or an expected price premium on these certificates.

 Trend 5: Possible global standardization